 Why you'll love these muffins

 TEXTURE/FLAVOR: These muffins have extra vanilla, extra chocolate chips and a hint of cinnamon for a wholesome bakery-style touch.
-They're moist and soft with crunchy tops and lots of melty chocolate chips.
+They’re moist and soft with crunchy tops and plenty of melty chocolate chips, just like my vegan chocolate muffins.

 OCCASION: These muffins are a delicious afternoon snack or breakfast.
 Or make regular-sized muffins for kids' lunchboxes!